 Keep in mind that everything should be purchased and set up BEFORE you get the snake.
 This will save you a lot of stress, and does your new pet a big favor, too.

-Buying a Corn Snake
+Corn Snake Buying Guide

 When buying a corn snake, it’s always best to purchase from a breeder than from a pet store, as you’re more likely to get a healthy animal from the former.
 Better yet, adopt a corn snake from a rescue or your local classifieds — corn snakes are severely overbred, so buying a “used” reptile can help reduce demand and discourage unnecessary breeding.